What Is An Achieving a Better Life Experience (ABLE) Account?

 Older adults who want to open ABLE accounts must meet the following guidelines:3

-People without SSI or SSDI benefits can ask their doctor to sign a form that confirms they were diagnosed with a disability before age 26.3 The ABLE National Resource Center offers disability certification forms online.
-However, the Social Security Administration has a list of medical conditions that don’t require a doctor’s proof.3
+If you don't receive SSI or SSDI benefits, you can ask your doctor to sign a form (called a "disability certification") that confirms you were diagnosed with a disability before age 26.3 The ABLE National Resource Center offers disability certification forms online.
+Additionally, the Social Security Administration has a list of medical conditions (called "compassionate allowance conditions") that don’t require a doctor’s proof.3

 How do I apply for an ABLE account?